hkuyanglabids/hkuyanglabids.github.io/contents/home.md

-He is currently pursuing a Master's Degree in computer science, at School of Computer Science and Technology, China University of Mining and Technology.
+Yang Lab consists of a group of research postgraduate students in the Institute of Data Science at the University Of Hong Kong, lead by Professor Yanchao Yang.
+Our primary objective is to understand and develop intelligent systems in the field of embodied artificial intelligence.

 #### Email
-sli[at]cumt.edu.cn
+yanglabids[at]gmail.com

-#### Education
+#### News
 2022.08 - present, Computer Science and Technology, School of Computer Science and Technology, China University of Mining and Technology.

 2018.08 - 2022.06, Data Science and Big Data Technology, School of Computer Science and Technology, China University of Mining and Technology.

 #### Research Intersts
-Deep Learning, Artificial Intelligence Seismology, Mine Microseismic.
+Deep Learning, Embodied Artificial Intelligence and Visual Perception